-Operation Response 20 established a Workplace Health COVID-19 Team to support police officers and police staff to access information and advice relating to all aspects of COVID-19.
-It has developed a series of wellbeing handbooks covering working from home, losing someone from COVID-19 and pregnancy during COVID-19.
+Operation Response 20 established a Workplace Health Covid-19 Team to support police officers and police staff to access information and advice relating to all aspects of Covid-19.
+It developed a series of wellbeing handbooks covering working from home, losing someone from Covid-19 and pregnancy during Covid-19.

-The Constabulary has supported homeworking wherever possible with additional laptops purchased to allow officers and staff to work from home.
+The Constabulary supported homeworking wherever possible with additional laptops purchased to allow officers and staff to work from home.
 Where homeworking was not suitable the Constabulary used its office space more flexibly and secured additional accommodation to support social distancing and permit safe working.

 Sickness absence levels from officers and staff off sick or isolating for their own health reasons or due to members of their household displaying symptoms or needing to isolate peaked at the end of March 2020 but have steadily fallen.
-By mid-May 4.6% of police officers and 5.9% of police staff were reporting sick or isolating, which was below the national average.
 Operational capacity has been increased through additional hours provided by the Special Constabulary.